 Reasonably foreseeable actions in this project area could include activities within Camp Robinson, residential and commercial development, and transportation projects.
-Actions within Camp Robinson are subject to NEPA regulations, so it is anticipated that any cumulative impacts with regards to the Camp's future actions would be outlined within the associated environmental documentation.
 Transportation projects are the only one of these actions that can be predicted with enough certainty to be included in cumulative impact assessments related to the North Belt Freeway project.
 The following are the transportation projects likely to occur within the project area that will be used for cumulative impact analysis: